 Coffee As Fertilizer

 First and foremost, the most important property of coffee when it comes to helping the garden is the plentiful supply of nitrogen retained from coffee beans.
+However, it probably is not the best lawn food.

 This is a must-have plant nutrient for leafy greens and vegetables.
 Coffee grounds can contain as much as 2% nitrogen by volume and sometimes have a carbon:nitrogen ratio of 11:1, which is ideal for any home-made fertilizer.
 More…